Mytaga/Mytaga/README.md

 - 👉 💻 https://www.hackerrank.com/Mytag

   🛠️ Languages and Tools :
-  C# .NET JavaScript  HTML  CSS
+  C#  .NET  SQL JavaScript  HTML  CSS

 <!---
 Mytaga/Mytaga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.